MasterZayaan/masterzayaan.github.io/README.md

-# masterzayaan.github.io
+MasterZayaan webpage
-This is the MasterZayaan website's source code.
+This is the MasterZayaan website's GitHub page.

 You can view the source code here.
 Don't forget to check the website out!